 "I have to see first what the commitments will be, between tests and races, with Tyrrell".

-Formula 1, and it could not be otherwise, remains his primary commitment.
-1983 will be a year of important choices, on which his future will depend, and Ken Tyrrell, great discoverer of talents, has no doubts that this future will lead in only one direction: the title of World Champion.
+Formula 1, and it can not be otherwise, remains his primary commitment 1983 will be a year of important choices, on which his future will depend, and Ken Tyrrell, great discoverer of talents, has no doubts that this future will lead in only one direction: the title of World Champion.
 On Tuesday, October 5, 1982, René Arnoux, accompanied by his mother Alice and father Giorgio, the new Ferrari driver, arrives at Maranello.
 A Jeans pole, a red jumper recently bought in Las Vegas, a cowboy-style leather jacket with long fringes give an even more jaunty air to the transalpine who is now full-time with the Modena team.
-The rain, which doesn't let up for a moment throughout the day, prevents the Frenchman from getting into a Ferrari single-seater for the first time, but it can't stop René's beaming smile, which expresses better than any words the happiness of finally being in the team of his dreams.
+The rain, which does not let up for a moment throughout the day, prevents the Frenchman from getting into a Ferrari single-seater for the first time, but it can not stop René's beaming smile, which expresses better than any words the happiness of finally being in the team of his dreams.

-How did you feel when you met Ferrari?
+How does you feel when you met Ferrari?

 "I had only exchanged a few words with him in 1980 and so I didn't know him (in fact the two had met just before the Italian Grand Prix, as the French driver would admit years later).
 When I entered his office I was very excited, but the commander immediately found a way to put me at ease.
 He's a very good person on a human level, a great man and his cars fully reflect his value".